fewi/public-transport-web-api/README.md

  1. q -- Name of station you want to search
  2. (optional) providerName -- Name of the provider, for example: Vagfr
+ 3. (optional) locationType -- type of the locations, default: ANY, possible values.
+ANY, STATION, STREET, POI

 **Example:**
 /station/suggest?q=Technisches+Rathaus